Maui green sea turtle swimming in the ocean

 Frequently Asked Questions

 When planning your snorkeling adventures in Hawaii, you might have questions about gear rental, types, and costs.
-This section aims to clear up your doubts and help you make well-informed decisions for your underwater excursions.
+This section aims to clarify your doubts and help you make well-informed decisions about your underwater excursions.

 What is the average cost of snorkel gear rental in Hawaii?